semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 We refer to a function call as _opaque_ when Semgrep does not have access to its definition, in order to examine it and determine its "taint behavior" (e.g., whether the function call propagates or not any taint that comes through its inputs).
 In Semgrep OSS, where taint analysis is intra-procedural, all function calls are opaque.
 In Semgrep Pro, with [inter-procedural taint analysis](#inter-procedural-analysis-pro), an opaque function could be one coming from a third-party library.
 :::

-By default Semgrep considers that an _opaque_ function call propagates any taint passed via any of its arguments to its output.
+By default Semgrep considers that an _opaque_ function call propagates any taint passed through any of its arguments to its output.

 For example, in the code below, `some_safe_function` receives tainted data as input, so Semgrep assumes that it also returns tainted data as output.
 As a result, a finding is produced.